anibalgomezprojects/balerocms-enterprise/docs/README.md

 * user:user

-**Note: In a live website, please delete 'user' account and change your admin password.**
+**Note: In a live website, please delete 'user' account and change your admin password**.

 ### Responsive Content